Flag of Zimbabwe: Similarities

 The colours used on the flag of Zimbabwe are closely shared with that of the ruling Zimbabwe African National Union – Patriotic Front.
 This is viewed as a sign of humble submission and respect towards the party.

 In popular culture

 On 7 August 1980, Samora Machel made a famous speech involving the national flag of Zimbabwe, in which he said while holding the flag, "This flag covers everyone.
 There are no blacks in Zimbabwe, there are no whites, there are no mulattos and Indians, today there are just Zimbabweans."

-In Harare, Zimbabwe, in 2011, every other car had one too many miniature national flags plastered onto it.
-Sales of the national flag were sky-high in the country.
+In Harare, Zimbabwe, in 2011, the Zimbabwean reported that many cars displayed one or multiple small flag icons.
+Sales of the national flag were extremely high in the country.
 According to Petina Gappah in The Guardian in 2010, the flag is a "reminder that the nation was born of pain".